jcmateus89/jcmateus89/README.md

 - 👋 Hi, I’m @jcmateus89
-- 👀 I’m interested in C#, HTML, learning new languages and evolving myself as a programmer.
+- 👀 I’m interested in C#, HTML, JavaScript and learning new languages and evolving myself as a programmer.
 - 🌱 I’m currently learning Azure, PHP and other languages.
 - 💞️ I’m looking to collaborate on projects of my own creation, looking to grow as a developer.